A Life of Service

 – Charles Culver Sr.

-In 2003, Charles Culver founded New Vision House of Hope to all who have a dire need for supportive housing and addiction treatment services in Baltimore.
-Unfortunately many of those problems still exist today.
+In 2003, Charles Culver founded New Vision House of Hope to all a dire need for supportive housing and addiction treatment services in Baltimore.
+And sadly, many of those problems still exist today.

 “There is a great need,” Culver says.
 “At any given time, there could be over 1,000 people homeless on the streets of Balti- more.”

 “That’s a great accomplishment given where I started this organization from,” Culver says

-Culver founded New Vision House of Hope because of his own battle with addiction.
+Culver founded New Vision House of Hope in part because of his own battle with addiction.
 After serving six years in the U.S. Army, Culver “got caught up with drinking and drugging.”

 Although he doesn’t like to dwell on his own past addiction, Culver does try to share his story with clients to encourage them to keep working towards recovery.

 “I can relate to my clients,” Culver says.

-Culver also makes a point to forge a personal connection with clients.
-He explains that many wouldn’t know he’s the organization’s founder and president by the way he interacts with folks.
+Culver also makes a point to forge a personal connection with clients, saying many wouldn’t know he’s the organization’s founder and president by the way he interacts with folks.
 Culver says he eats dinner with clients and when it’s time to work or clean, he’s “in sneakers and jeans cleaning right along with them.”

 Culver describes himself as a “servant” of others, saying he learned from his mother and grandparents about the importance of helping those in need.